All Products

 retentionDays: "30"

-What is volume data backup, and in what scenarios do I need to back up volumes when backing up applications?
+What is volume data backup, and when do I need it?

-Volume data is backed up to cloud storage using ECS disk snapshots or the Cloud Backup service.
-When you restore the application, the data is stored in a new disk or NAS file system for the restored application to use.
-The restored application and the original application do not share data sources and do not affect each other.
+What it does: Volume data backup copies volume data to cloud storage using ECS disk snapshots or Cloud Backup.
+When you restore the application, a new disk or NAS file system is created from this copy.
+The restored application and the original application have independent data — changes in one do not affect the other.

-• The storage type is disk volume because basic disks can be mounted to only a single node.
+• The application uses disk volumes (basic disks can only be mounted to a single node).

-• You want to implement cross-region backup and restoration.
-In most cases, storage types other than OSS do not support cross-region access.
+• Cross-region backup and restore is required (most storage types other than OSS do not support cross-region access).

-• The storage plug-ins or versions of the backup cluster and the restore cluster are significantly different, and the YAML files cannot be directly restored.
+• The storage plug-ins or versions differ significantly between the backup and restore clusters, making direct YAML restoration impractical.

-What are the risks of not backing up volumes for stateful applications?
+Risks of not backing up volumes for stateful applications:

 kubectl get pv -o=custom-columns=CLAIM:.spec.claimRef.name,NAMESPACE:.spec.claimRef.namespace,NAME:.metadata.name,RECLAIMPOLICY:.spec.persistentVolumeReclaimPolicy